 It is time to paint!
 I wanted to stick with a natural weathered look, so it took around 5 colors of spray paint in different applications to achieve the color of each house.
-The color and technique is really up to you.
+The color and technique is up to you.

-Now that it is installed, the last step is to personalize.
 Secure the lights to the top of the ceiling and decorate away.

 And to anyone who thinks the doghouses are small — They fit full size adults.